javierludena/javierludena/README.md

 # Javier Ludeña

-**Tech lead** specialized in .NET development with 5+ years of professional experience at **Altia Logistic Software S.L.** since November 2020, developing solutions for the logistics sector.
+**Tech lead** specialized in .NET development with 5+ years of professional experience at **Altia** since November 2020, developing solutions for the logistics sector.

 ## Technical Experience